 - “I’ve gained a lot of weight.
 What will they think?”

 So what’s the answer How can we be “healthy” over Christmas?
 Continue reading

-If you have been a reader of our blog, you’ll know we have been writing about this thing called the non-diet approach for, well, quite awhile.
+If you’ve been a reader of our blog, you’ll know we’ve been writing about this thing called the non-diet approach for, well, quite awhile.